 Cobbler can refer to several different types of rustic fruit dessert.
 Biscuit cobblers, like this one, consist of baked fruit topped with soft mounds of drop biscuits.
 Some cobblers have firmer cut biscuits on top, while others are topped with a softer cake-like batter.

 Looking for peach pie recipes?
-There's a gluten-free peach pie recipe in my book Alternative Baker.
-Or try this crème fraîche peach pie from the archives.
+There's a gluten-free peach pie recipe in my book Alternative Baker!

 Do you peel peaches for cobbler?